 \subsection{Ridesourcing trip data}

-Recently, Chicago has opened its ridesourcing trip dataset to the general public.
-The dataset contains all ridesourcing trips that occurred in Chicago starting from November 2018 to date.
-And it records each trip’s start and end time, the geographical location of origin and destination, whether the traveler is willing to share the trip, whether the sharing-authorized trip is matched, etc. To protect user privacy, the start time is rounded to the nearest 15 minutes, and the start and end locations are aggregated at the census tract level.
+Chicago has recently opened its ridesourcing trip data set to the general public.
+The data set contains all ridesourcing trips that occurred in Chicago starting from November 2018.
+In particular, it records each trip’s start and end time, the geographical location of the origin and destination, whether travelers are willing to share the trip, and whether sharing-authorized trips are matched, etc. To protect user privacy, the start time is rounded to the nearest 15 minutes, and the start and end locations are aggregated at the census tract level.
 In addition, if there are only two or fewer trips in a census tract within a 15-minute time window, the start and end locations of these trips are aggregated at the community area level (a larger geographic unit than the census tract) to prevent them from being identiﬁed.
-As a result, about one-third of the trips have census tract information hidden.
-Arbitrarily removing these trips may lead to biased model results.
-To tackle this problem, we employ the same stratified sampling procedure as \cite{xu2021identifying} to infer the hidden census tracts.
-Meanwhile, 29 census tracts within the downtown area are selected as the basic spatial unit of the subsequent analysis, as shown in Fig. \ref{fig:fig2}.
-Finally, for these census tracts, we count the hourly census tract-level PUDO of various types of ridesourcing trips (i.e., single trips, sharing-authorized trips, sharing-matched trips, and all trips) to comprehensively measure ridesourcing demand, which is informed by previous studies \citep{zhang2022machine, yu2019exploring, dean2021spatial}.
+As a result, about one-third of the trips have census tract information hidden and arbitrarily removing these trips may lead to biased model results.
+To tackle this problem, we employ the stratified sampling procedure proposed by \cite{xu2021identifying} to infer the hidden census tracts.
+A total of 29 census tracts within the downtown area are selected as the basic spatial unit of the subsequent analysis, as shown in Fig. \ref{fig:fig2}.
+For these census tracts, we count the hourly census tract-level PUDOs of various types of ridesourcing trips (i.e., single, sharing-authorized, sharing-matched, and all trips) to comprehensively measure ridesourcing demand, which is informed by previous studies \citep{zhang2022machine, yu2019exploring, dean2021spatial}.